From Human Resources

 SECTION III – Home Selling/Buying Guidelines for TPA

 - 1. If an employee elects to utilize the TPA, the employee will be required to comply with the terms and conditions outlined in the Employee Relocation Handbook.
-This includes compliance with the TPA’s home appraisal process, and home marketing and pricing strategies.
+This includes compliance with the TPA’s home valuation process, and home marketing and pricing strategies.

 - 2. By utilizing the TPA, all realtor fees and closing costs associated with selling the old home will be paid directly to the TPA by the department.
 Additionally, employees will receive up to $2,120 for reimbursement of actual closing costs and up to $1,500 for reimbursement of loan origination fees for their new home.